CPSC-224-Sources/Homework-1---Yahtzee-Rolling-and-Scoring/README.md

 When formatting and turning in your assignment be sure to follow: [Dr. Sprint's Coding Standards](https://docs.google.com/document/d/1yDjQIKWM5LjjaGqnvJpAyqH104YwmtDMJfWU89-onmQ/edit#heading=h.6diexf3ifwty) which include the use of javadoc throughout your code.
 With each subsequent assignment, the documentation strictness and coding standard will increase.

 Your code should be submitted via GitHub Classroom.
 Your assignment repository should also contain a .pdf document describing the major design and development considerations encountered in implementing your assignment.
+The document should be named "Homework 1 Summary.pdf" and saved in the summaries directory within this repo.
 This document should be written in a narrative style and should include:

 * A summary of the goal or purpose of the program in your own words.
 * An overview of the general design you chose for your program.